-Design for children first.
+Design for Children First

 “This can vary from having interactions that seem ‘normal’ from an adult point of view, such as tapping an object to select it and then tapping again to use it which is not something that kids can relate to.
-Kids tend to pick up an object, and make their action straight away, it’s not a two-step process for them,” Victor Guerrero, programmer at Toca Boca, said.
+Kids tend to pick up an object, and make their action straight away, it’s not a two-step process for them,” Victor Guerrero, the programmer at Toca Boca, said.

-“[Vectorpark] is very good at interactivity and physicality of interactions so playing around with objects in his creations feels super nice.
-Another great aspect of their work is that the concepts are always surprising which pokes kids’ (and adults’) imagination too.”
+Guerrero cites Vectorpark as a good example.
+“Vectorpark is very good at interactivity and the physicality of interactions.
+Playing around with objects feels super-nice.
+The concepts are always surprising which fires up the kids’ (and adults’) imagination.”